LiShuMing/starrocks/docs/en/administration/management/FE_configuration.md

 - Unit: -
 - Is mutable: Yes
 - Description: The maximum number of rows to collect for a histogram.
 - Introduced in: -

+##### enable_use_table_sample_collect_statistics

+- Default: true
+- Type: Boolean
+- Unit: -
+- Is mutable: Yes
+- Description: Use table sample instead of row-level Bernoulli sample to collect statistics.
+- Introduced in: -

 ##### connector_table_query_trigger_task_schedule_interval